Coronavirus News: Dog in New Jersey who lost both owners to COVID-19 looking for loving home

 Che-Che was scared and shaking when she was brought to the Monmouth County SPCA over the weekend.

-The 9-pound dog is set to get a full checkup and a warm bubble bath in the coming days.
+But as more people stay home, officials say the good news people are fostering and adopting as they look for companionship during these uncertain times.

+For those who are financially strapped, just know that help is available for your pets.
+The SPCA also has a pet food pantry so people can pick up their food along with food for their pets.

-The rescue group says they want to honor her family and those lost by finding Che-Che the perfect home.
+The rescue group says they want to honor her family and those lost by finding Che-Che the perfect home and calls are already pouring in.

+They said they already have a long list of people who are interested in her and they are going to find a home where she will live out the rest of her life in peace.

+Click here to learn more on how to adopt from the Monmouth County SPCA or call the adoption center at 732-542-5962 with any questions.

 MORE CORONAVIRUS COVID-19 COVERAGE